neondatabase/website/content/docs/connect/query-with-psql-editor.md

 ## What port does Neon use?

 Neon uses the default PostgreSQL port, `5432`.
-If you need to specify it in your connection string, you can do so as follows:
+If you need to specify the port in your connection string, you can do so as follows:

 ```bash
 psql postgres://casey:<password>@ep-polished-water-579720.us-east-2.aws.neon.tech:5432/main